 If successful in this round, applicants will be invited to complete an interview.
 If you’re ready to discover new countries, cultures and communities, apply for Pacific Project.

-For enquiries relating to Pacific Project 2019, contact Director Hannah Ward at email@example.com.
+For inquiries relating to Pacific Project 2019, contact Director Hannah Ward at firstname.lastname@example.org.

 ||4 – 20 July 2019|